 10 a.m. and 5 p.m. on Aug.
 8

 10 a.m. and 5 p.m. on Aug.
 9

 650 Pasquinelli Drive

 10 a.m. and 5 p.m. on Aug.
 10

 Please note: Placement testing takes approximately three hours.
 Children are not allowed in the testing room so please plan ahead.

 There are seven course levels, beginning through high-intermediate.
 Classes meet four to 10 hours per week at more than 25 locations throughout the district during the morning, afternoon and evening.

 Accelerated ELA Courses

-Did you know that you can complete an ELA class in just 8 weeks?
+You may be able to complete your ELA class in just eight weeks!
 Students can move through ELA levels at an accelerated pace with classes that meet four days per week.
-(Available in Bensenville and Glen Ellyn)

 Call (630) 942-3697 for registration days and times.